• Home

 Does Once Human support cross-platform play?

 As of the current release, Once Human is primarily a PC game.
-The ExitLag source notes that cross-platform functionality between PC and consoles is not confirmed at launch, though the developer's long-term roadmap may expand platform support depending on adoption rates and technical feasibility.
+Cross-platform functionality between PC and consoles is not confirmed at launch, though the developer's long-term roadmap may expand platform support depending on adoption rates and technical feasibility.

 The survival genre has seen titles like Fortnite and Genshin Impact expand to multiple platforms after establishing their PC foundations, so the pattern exists.
 For now, the player base is concentrated on PC, which keeps matchmaking pools unified and avoids the latency inconsistencies that mixed-hardware cross-play can introduce.